Policy Action Agenda for Transition to Sustainable Food & Agriculture

 Through Repurposing Public Policies and Support & Scaling Innovation

-This year, the COP 26 Presidency, the World Bank, and Just Rural Transition have been working with dozens of countries and civil society organisations to build support for a Policy Action Agenda for a Just Transition to Sustainable Food and Agriculture.
+Last year, the COP 26 Presidency, the World Bank, and Just Rural Transition worked with dozens of countries and civil society organisations to build support for a Policy Action Agenda for a Just Transition to Sustainable Food and Agriculture.
 The Policy Action Agenda identifies a range of concrete actions that both state and non-state actors can take to repurpose public support to agriculture.

 This Policy Action Agenda sets out pathways and actions that countries can take to repurpose public policies and support to food and agriculture, to deliver these outcomes and enable a just rural transition¹.
 It also sets out actions and opportunities for other stakeholders (international organisations, food producers, financial entities, researchers, civil society and others) to channel their expertise, knowledge and resources in support of this agenda.